Anurag252/Learning-Go/README.md

 You can use copy with arrays by taking a slice of the array.
 You can make the array either the source or the destination of the copy.

 ## Strings and Runes and Bytes
+Under the covers, Go uses a sequence of bytes to represent a string

+These bytes don’t have to be in any particular character encoding, but several Go library functions (and the for-range loop that we discuss in the next chapter) assume that a string is composed of a sequence of UTF-8-encoded code points.

+`str := "Hello world"
+	fmt.Println(str[0])`

+ this gives 72 as output

+ `var s string = "Hello, :blush:" var bs []byte = []byte(s) var rs []rune = []rune(s)
+fmt.Println(bs)
+fmt.Println(rs)`

+this outputs
+`[72 101 108 108 111 44 32 240 159 140 158]
+[72 101 108 108 111 44 32 127774]`

+dont convert string to int at each location , it will be changed to ascii

+_UTF-8 is the most commonly used encoding for Unicode.
+Unicode uses four bytes (32 bits) to represent each code point, the technical name for each character and modifier.
+Given this, the simplest way to represent Unicode code points is to store four bytes for each code point.
+This is called UTF-32.
+It is mostly unused because it wastes so much space.
+Due to Unicode implementation details, 11 of the 32 bits are always zero.
+Another common encoding is UTF-16, which uses one or two 16-bit (2-byte) sequences to represent each code point.
+This is also wasteful; much of the content in the world is written using code points that fit into a single byte.
+And that’s where UTF-8 comes in.

+UTF-8 is very clever.
+It lets you use a single byte to represent the Unicode characters whose values are below 128 (which includes all of the letters, numbers, and punctuation commonly used in English), but expands to a maximum of four bytes to represent Unicode code points with larger values.
+The result is that the worst case for UTF-8 is the same as using UTF-32.
+UTF-8 has some other nice properties.
+Unlike UTF-32 and UTF-16, you don’t have to worry about little-endian versus big-endian.
+It also allows you to look at any byte in a sequence and tell if you are at the start of a UTF-8 sequence, or somewhere in the middle.
+That means you can’t accidentally read a character incorrectly.

+The only downside is that you cannot randomly access a string encoded with UTF-8.
+While you can detect if you are in the middle of a character, you can’t tell how many characters in you are.
+You need to start at the beginning of the string and count.
+Go doesn’t require a string to be written in UTF-8, but it strongly encourages it.
+We’ll see how to work with UTF-8 strings in upcoming chapters.

+Fun fact: UTF-8 was invented in 1992 by Ken Thompson and Rob Pike, two of the creators of Go.
+_

+Rather than use the slice and index expressions with strings, you should extract substrings and code points from strings using the functions in the strings and unicode/utf8 packages in the standard library.

+## Maps
+`var nilMap map[string]int` declaration --> nil map

+with brackets `totalWins := map[string]int{} `

+here we can read write only after assignment with brackets

+initializing struct :- `teams := map[string][]string {
+    "Orcas": []string{"Fred", "Ralph", "Bijou"},
+    "Lions": []string{"Sarah", "Peter", "Billie"},
+    "Kittens": []string{"Waldo", "Raul", "Ze"},
+}`

+If you know how many key-value pairs you intend to put in the map, but don’t know the exact values, you can use make to create a map with a default size:

+`ages := make(map[int][]string, 10)`

+### The comma ok Idiom
+`m := map[string]int{
+    "hello": 5,
+    "world": 0,
+}
+v, ok := m["hello"]
+fmt.Println(v, ok)`

+Deleting from maps

+`m := map[string]int{
+    "hello": 5,
+    "world": 10,
+}
+delete(m, "hello")`

+### Using Maps as Sets
+use map of string and boolean

+Some people prefer to use struct{} for the value when a map is being used to implement a set.
+(We’ll discuss structs in the next section.)
+The advantage is that an empty struct uses zero bytes, while a boolean uses one byte.

+The disadvantage is that using a struct{} makes your code more clumsy.
+You have a less obvious assignment, and you need to use the comma ok idiom to check if a value is in the set:

+`intSet := map[int]struct{}{}
+vals := []int{5, 10, 2, 5, 8, 7, 3, 9, 1, 2, 10}
+for =, v := range vals {
+    intSet[v] = struct{}{}
+}
+if -, ok := intSet[5]; ok {
+    fmt.Println("5 is in the set")
+}`

+Once a struct type is declared, we can define variables of that type:

+var fred person

+A struct literal can be assigned to a variable as well:

+`bob := person{}`

+There are two different styles for a nonempty struct literal.
+A struct literal can be specified as a comma-separated list of values for the fields inside of braces:

+`julia := person{
+    "Julia",
+    40,
+    "cat",
+}`

+When using this struct literal format, a value for every field in the struct must be specified, and the values are assigned to the fields in the order they were declared in the struct definition.

+also possible :-
+`beth := person{
+    age:  30,
+    name: "Beth",
+}`

+do not mix these two ways , else error

+A field in a struct is accessed with dotted notation:

+`bob.name = "Bob"
+fmt.Println(beth.name)`

+### Anonymous Structs
+used in marshaling/unmarshling and testing
+`pet := struct {
+    name string
+    kind string
+}{
+    name: "Fido",
+    kind: "dog",
+}`

+slices and maps , functions , channel feilds are non-comaparable

+Whether or not a struct is comparable depends on the struct’s fields.
+Structs that are entirely composed of comparable types are comparable

+overriding operator is not possible * check

+ Go does allow you to perform a type conversion from one struct type to another if the fields of both structs have the same names, order, and types.

+ `type secondPerson struct {
+    name string
+    age  int
+}`

+Anonymous structs add a small twist to this: if two struct variables are being compared and at least one of them has a type that’s an anonymous struct, you can compare them without a type conversion if the fields of both structs have the same names, order, and types.
+You can also assign between named and anonymous struct types if the fields of both structs have the same names, order, and types: